dominikrudzki/blog-app/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+### `json-server --watch src/assets/blogs.json --port 3002`

+Runs JSON Server on port 3002.\
+It stores information about blogs and gives opportunity to load and add new blogs.

 ### `npm test`

 Launches the test runner in the interactive watch mode.\